Indra Sahdan Daud

-Indra Sahdan bin Daud (born 5 March 1979) is a former Singapore international footballer who played as a forward.
+Indra Sahdan bin Daud (born 5 March 1979) is a former Singapore international footballer who played as a forward who is currently the assistant coach of Singapore Premier League club Tanjong Pagar United.
 He previously played for S.League clubs Geylang United, Home United, Sengkang Punggol and Singapore Armed Forces.
 He is known for his knack for scoring goals in big matches as well as being a pacy player in his earlier years.

 Club career

 Youth career

 Indra rose to prominence when he captained Singapore in winning the 1995 Lion City Cup.
 His breakthrough performances led him to be labelled the "next Fandi Ahmad".

 Home United

 He debuted as a 16-year-old with Police FC (later renamed Home United) in the inaugural S.League where he was used as a back-up player.
 Indra subsequently decided to move to Geylang United in 1997, spending four seasons with the 1996 champions.

 Indra signed a five-year contract with Home United from the 2001 season.
 Along with his football commitments with Home United, Indra signed on with the Singapore Police Force as a police officer.
 He struck up a prolific partnership with Egmar Goncalves as Home United won one S.League title and three Singapore Cups.
 Recognition of his potential came as he won the S.League Young Player of the Year award in 2000 and 2001.
 He demonstrated his knack for scoring against top teams such as Uruguay, Japan, Denmark and Manchester United.
 During Manchester United's pre-season Far East tour in 2001, he scored Team Singapore's only goal in their 1–8 defeat at the National Stadium on 24 July.

 He became the first local player to reach a milestone 100 domestic goals in Home United's 4–0 win over Balestier Khalsa on 21 June 2003 Despite reported interest from Sheffield Wednesday and Ipswich Town in August 2003, a move to England did not materialise.
 However, he tasted success with Home United achieving a S.League and Singapore Cup double that year.
-Along with teammate Sutee Suksomkit, he was sent for a 2-week training stint with Chelsea's reserve team in December 2003 as part of a deal with club sponsor Emirates Airline.
+Along with teammate Sutee Suksomkit, he was sent for a 2-week training stint with Chelsea's reserve team in December 2003 as part of a deal with club sponsor Emirates.

 In 2005, Indra rejected an offer of US$5,000 (S$8,520) per month from Malaysia Super League club Perak, choosing to extend his contract with Home United til the end of the 2008 season.
 With the new deal, he became Singapore highest-paid local player with an annual wage in excess of S$100,000.
 He also renewed his contract with the Police Force for another five years.

 He damaged the anterior cruciate ligament in his left knee during international duty in May 2006 that ruled him out for the remainder of the season.